 If your doctor thinks you might have PML, you'll need an MRI (magnetic resonance imaging).
 This uses powerful magnets and radio waves to make detailed images and look for certain patterns in your brain tissue.
 Next, your doctor may want to do a spinal tap.
-He'll use a needle to take spinal fluid from your lower back.
+They'll use a needle to take spinal fluid from your lower back.
 If the JC virus is in this fluid, you have PML.
-If not, you may need a biopsy or other tests to find out for sure.
+If not, you may need a biopsy of your brain tissue or other tests to find out for sure.

 JC Virus, Multiple Sclerosis, and Crohn's Disease

-PML has been linked to the drug natalizumab (Tysabri), used to treat MS and Crohn's disease.
-People with MS or Crohn's disease may be tested for the JC virus before they start this medication or others like it.
+PML has been linked to the drugs natalizumab (Tysabri), dimethyl fumarate (Tecfidera), Fingolimod, and ocrelizumab (Ocrevus), all used to treat MS and Crohn's disease.
+People with MS or Crohn's disease may be tested for the JC virus before they start these medications.
 If you're a carrier of the virus, you might still be able to take the drugs, but discuss the risks and benefits with your doctor.